Primroses

 Primula denticulata

-The most abundant primrose in the Himalaya, growing in forest clearings and grassy areas.
-It has a broad altitudinal range, found at elevations between 1,300 and 4,900 m, from Afghanistan eastwards to Myanmar.
+This very variable plant is the most abundant primrose in the Himalaya, growing in a variety of habitats, including forest clearings, shrubberies, and grasslands.
+It has a broad altitudinal range, found at elevations between 1,300 and 4,900 m, from Afghanistan eastwards to northern Myanmar and south-eastern Tibet.

-P. glomerata (below) also has globular umbels, but they are much more compact.
+P. glomerata (below) also has globular umbels, but has a much longer inflorescence stalk, and the head is more compact.

-Primula denticulata is abundant around Annapurna Base Camp, central Nepal, where this picture was taken.
-(Photo copyright © by Kaj Halberg)
+Primula denticulata is abundant around Annapurna Base Camp, central Nepal, where these pictures were taken.
+(Photos copyright © by Kaj Halberg)

-Primula denticulata, Khumbu, eastern Nepal.
+Primula denticulata, growing in a crack between two rocks, Doban, Modi Khola Valley, Annapurna.
 (Photo copyright © by Kaj Halberg)

 Primula elatior True oxlip